 This hearty Tuscan soup is one of our favourite winter comfort soups: hearty, healthy and warming and even better the next day.
 Loaded with cavolo nero and cannellini beans, it's immensely nutritious.
 Serve with sourdough bread and, if you'd like, a sprinkle of vegetarian Parmesan (we love Old Winchester).
-Fore more vegetarian Italian cooking inspiration, check out our upcoming Italian cookery classes, or better still, join us on our Italian Cookery Holiday!
+For more vegetarian Italian cooking inspiration, join us on our Italian Cookery Holiday!

 Vegan | Serves 4-6